Blower Door Testing for Code Compliance: Learning Guide

 An energy consultant will audit your HVAC equipment and airflow to determine any sources of leaks and where improvements can be made to existing equipment for savings.
 In some cases, switching from a vented water heater to an Energy Star electric pump could create tremendous savings.

-An energy consultant can also offer a thermal inspection and provide ideas for additional insulation to prevent air leakages.
+An energy consultant can also conduct a thermal inspection and offer ideas for additional insulation to prevent air leakage.

-Ultimately, we help you, and your customers save money and conserve more energy.
+Hiring an energy consultant can help you save money and conserve more energy.